 Believe it or not, this all really happened.
 Here’s how.

-The Exploding Whale Of 1970
+The Prelude To The Exploding Whale Incident Of 1970

 The giant stinking carcass on the Florence beach put Oregon authorities in a bizarre pickle.
 They feared burying the whale would be useless, as its rotting flesh and stench would be exposed soon after.
 Though it would have been possible to cut the carcass into pieces after relieving methane pressure with incisions, nobody was eager to do so.